Sekky61/riscv-sim/Sources/simulator/Readme.md

 The app can be run directly (see installation) or using the bash script `scripts/run.sh`.
 This script conveniently wraps the `superscalar-simulator` executable.

+The results are printed to the stdout.
+Logs are printed to the stderr.

 ### Running the CLI

 ```bash